WebReflection/tag-params/README.md

 ## Caveats

-Please note this module inevitably needs/uses `Function` to evaluate the code within a `with` statement, as there's no other way to evaluated interpolations through passed data.
+Please note this module inevitably needs/uses `Function` to evaluate the code within a `with` statement, as there's no other way to evaluate interpolations through passed data.

 Moreover, the current interpolations parser is extremely rudimental, it simply skips extra `{` and `}` chars within the value, but it doesn't parse all possible JS syntax.